usethesource/salix/README.md

     // define the view
     void viewTwice(ModelTwice model) {
       div(() {
-        mapping.view(sub1, model.counter1, view);
+        mapView(sub1, model.counter1, view);
-        mapping.view(sub2, model.counter2, view);
+        mapView(sub2, model.counter2, view);
       });
     }

-The important bit here is that the `view` function of the counter app is embedded twice, via the special `mapping.view` function.
+The important bit here is that the `view` function of the counter app is embedded twice, via the special `mapView` function.
 It takes as its first argument a function of type `Msg(Msg)` (i.e., a message transformer), a model as its second argument, and a view (of type `void(&T)`) as its last argument.
 In this case we provide the `sub1` and `sub2` constructors as message transformers.
-The function `mapping.view` now ensures that whenever a message is received that originates from the first counter it is wrapped in `sub1`, and that any message from the second counter is wrapped in `sub2`.
+The function `mapView` now ensures that whenever a message is received that originates from the first counter it is wrapped in `sub1`, and that any message from the second counter is wrapped in `sub2`.
 For instance, `inc()` from the first counter will be wrapped as `sub1(inc())` and passed to `updateTwice` who will route it to `update` on `m.counter1`.
 Same for the second counter.

 If we didn't use mapping here, the function `updateTwice` could directly interpret `inc()` and `dec()`, but it wouldn't know which counter model to update!
 Alternatively, however, you shouldn't use mapping if you *want* two views sharing the same model.
 In this case, there's no need for routing of messages, and the two `view` functions can be simply called twice, on the same model.
 For instance, like this: